nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 4. Make use of our random generator by adding `-r NUMBER` after any `find` command.
 For example, run `find -r 1` to generate 1 random eatery to eat at.

-5. Customize `Food Guide` to suit your needs by adding tags to your eateries.
+5. Customize `NUSEatWhere` to suit your needs by adding tags to your eateries.
 You can use the `tag` and `untag` commands to change the tags attached to each eatery.

 6. Additionally, you can use the `fav` and `unfav` commands to mark some eateries as favourites!

-7. Lastly, we empower you to `add`, `edit` and `delete` eateries to and from `Food Guide`.
+7. Lastly, we empower you to `add`, `edit` and `delete` eateries to and from `NUSEatWhere`.
 This may be useful to include eateries near NUS (such as Supper Stretch!).

 <div markdown="block" class="alert alert-info">